-Covance is looking for a Regulatory SSU Ass Local Manager to work 100% dedicated to one of our clients which is a leading pharmaceutical company.
+Covance is looking for a SSU Associate Clinical Manager to work 100% dedicated to one of our clients which is a leading pharmaceutical company.

 Check out the role responsibilities and requirements below:

-The Regulatory SSU Ass Local Manager is accountable for execution and oversight of local operational clinical trial activities in a country for assigned protocols in compliance with ICH/GCP and country regulations, company policies and procedures, quality standards and adverse event reporting requirements internally and externally.
+The RSSU Associate Clinical Manager is accountable for execution and oversight of local operational clinical trial activities in a country for assigned protocols in compliance with ICH/GCP and country regulations, company policies and procedures, quality standards and adverse event reporting requirements internally and externally.

 Ownership of country and site budgets.
 Development, negotiation and completion of Clinical Trial Research Agreements (CTRA).
 Through continual interaction with local clinical team/s successfully delivers clinical and financial contracts within fair market value.
 Oversight and tracking of clinical research-related payments.
 Payment reconciliation at study close-out.